A Foreign Policy of Sticks and Stones

 In Afghanistan and Iraq, the United States played the pivotal role in turning brutally run countries into certifiable “shitholes.”
 With Libya and Syria, Washington has helped accelerate the virtual collapse of the countries.
 Forget nation-building and post-conflict reconstruction: The United States over the last couple decades has been much better at breaking things than putting them back together.

 Trump didn’t single out Afghanistan as a “shithole” in his recent comments.
 He didn’t have to.
-His policy toward the country conveys very clear what his evaluation is.
+His policy toward the country conveys very clearly what his evaluation is.

 “The gloves are off,” the Pentagon has rejoiced.
 Between last August and December, Washington conducted almost as many air strikes in the country as 2015 and 2016 combined.
 The U.S. military now attacks the Taliban anywhere and everywhere — which helped ensure more civilian deaths last year than at any other point in the 16-year war — and not just in defense of Afghan forces (which was the Obama-era policy).